Marketing Planner with Calendar & Timeline

 Completed

 Start Date & End Date: Specify the timeline for each activity.
-The Start Date determines if the event appears on the Calendar, while both dates are used on the Timeline to show when an events starts, how long it lasts and when it finishes.
+The Start Date and End Date determines if the event appears on the Calendar and Timeline.
+This will show when an event starts, how long it lasts and when it finishes.
+You should add both a start and end date, even if the end date is the same as the start date.

 File: You can attach Google files from your Drive here for quick access to any supporting documentation.

 Retrospective: This gives you an opportunity to add some notes about how the marketing campaign went.
-What went well, what went badly, ideals for next time, etc. You can look back at this in the ‘Archived’ sheet to ensure the next time you run a similar campaign you avoid any mistakes.
+What went well, what went badly, ideals for next time, etc. You can look back at these notes to ensure the next time you run a similar campaign you avoid any mistakes.

 The Calendar sheet provides a visual overview of your marketing activities for any given month and year.
 This is only a visual representation; you cannot edit data on this page, but you can filter the results.